Nike Ends Endorsement Deal With Jameis Winston After He Groped Uber Driver

 “Why can’t we just take a step back for one second and say this dude, he might not a good dude.
 He has a fundamental problem, I think, with the way he views women, in general.
 And I think that is not something that is not just an NFL thing, a men in sports thing, it is a thing with men in general that a woman is to be conquered… when you have that inherently in you, then these kinds of problems they don’t just go away.”

-Representatives for Winston have not returned any queries regarding future business plans he may have in mind after Nike, or his suspension.
+Representatives for Winston have not returned any queries regarding future business plans he may have in mind after Nike or his suspension.
 Winston has likewise been unavailable for comment.